 Licensure and Accreditation

-The Psychiatric Medical Institute for Children is licensed by the Iowa Department of Inspections and Appeals and Iowa Department of Public Health.
-PMIC is also accredited by the Joint Commission for the Accreditation of Health Care Organizations.
+CHI Health Psychiatric Medical Institute for Children is licensed by the Iowa Department of Inspections and Appeals and Iowa Department of Public Health.
+CHI Health PMIC is also accredited by the Joint Commission for the Accreditation of Health Care Organizations.

 Our programs have been recognized on the local and national levels, including recently being named as one of only 29 organizations nationwide to receive the 2008 SAMHSA Science to Service Award, for implementing a system-wide trauma-informed care model.

 PMIC is located in Glenwood, Iowa.
 Glenwood is located just a couple miles east of the intersection of Interstate 29 and U.S. Highway 34.
 CHI Health Psychiatric Medical Institute for Children is located in a beautiful setting on the edge of Glenwood, Iowa.
 Nature scenes surround the facility and there are numerous opportunities for the residents to participate in outdoor activities such as, nature trails, a fishing lake on campus and various sporting activities.
 The program also uses the resources of the Glenwood community, such as a YMCA, the Glenwood Lake Park and the Glenwood Resource Center.

 Please call our Team Lead at (712) 527-2049 or (712) 527-2044.
 Fx referral information to (712) 527-2042.